linked-db/linked-ql/site/capabilities/deeprefs.md

 SELECT author ~> name FROM posts
 ```

-If you’ve declared any relationship, you can traverse them directly.
+If you’ve declared any relationship, you can traverse it directly.
-LinkedQL automatically handles the mechanics and resolves them all from the schema catalog.
+LinkedQL resolves the path from the schema catalog.

+## How to read this page

+This page covers three related ideas:

+- forward traversal with `~>`
+- backward traversal with `<~`
+- how those path expressions behave in projections, expressions, and writes

+The important mental model is that DeepRefs are schema-aware SQL syntax, not a separate ORM layer.

 ## General Syntax